 “Technology also opens up lots of opportunities for sharing creativity.
 Audiences may be niche on the internet, but those niches can be very large, with interests being serviced from around the world.
 Being able to find access to those groups is a very important skill – and offers great visibility for creative ideas.”

 For some industries, the progress of automation as technology becomes more integrated has been heralded as a negative development for workers.
-However, people such as Chris Orchard, a course director in creative industries and an interdisciplinary researcher at Charles Sturt, sees it as a boon for creative professionals.
+However, people such as Chris Orchard, Sub Dean, Learning and Teaching and an interdisciplinary researcher at Charles Sturt, sees it as a boon for creative professionals.
 He feels it can open up both learning and future career opportunities.

 The shifts in the way that content, communications and creative products are produced and delivered means that, as Mr Orchard sees it, the various specialisations in the industry are becoming increasingly intertwined.